amrogad/ZeroChat/README.md

-First app created with Kotlin and Android Jetpack Compose, it uses MVVM structure, Firebase Auth and Firestore.
+First app created with Kotlin and Android Jetpack Compose, simple chat app, create an account and login to send messages, it uses MVVM structure, Firebase Auth and Firestore.